tschaffter/rstudio/README.md

 - Use sentitive information like credentials without specifying them in your notebooks, hence preventing the risk of publishing this information publicly.
-- Create and manage Conda environments (Miniconda) using the R library [reticulate] to run and/or develop programs that requires different versions of Python.
+- Create and manage Conda environments (Miniconda) using the R library [reticulate] to run and/or develop Python programs that require different version of Python or packages.
-- Generate HTML notebook from R notebook using a CLI, e.g. to generate HTML notebooks in GitHub workflows before publishing them to GitHub Pages.
+- Render Rmd notebook to HTML using the Docker image provided in this project, e.g. to generate HTML notebooks in GitHub workflows before publishing them to GitHub Pages.
 - Benefit from regular updates of the image [tschaffter/rstudio] which will bring the latest versions of R/RStudio and other dependencies (Miniconda, R and Python packages).

-This image includes the following common Sage software:
+This image includes the following common Sage Bionetworks software:

 - R libraries
   - [sagethemes]: Sage-branded plot themes.